esriram/Program-Repair/README.md

 However, this requires knowledge from files that use this class to understand that a data variable is missing.
 These models are not equipped for these.

 These models perform better when the fixes are local to a file and have logical binding to function in test.
 Examples are buggy files in QuixBugs and Defects4J.

+>def bitcount(n):
+>  count = 0
+>  while n:
+>    n ^= n - 1
+>    count += 1
+>  return count

+The fixed version for counting 1-bits is to replace ^ operator with &, that is, n &= n - 1 inside the while loop.
+These are the kind of bugs the models can perform and repair.

 However, when we have complex project-structured bugs, the models do not perform.

 # Why is manual validation giving better numbers?